-You don't have to do anything special to prepare your child for a wound drainage culture, although you should tell the doctor about any antibiotics your child is taking or has taken recently, as this can affect the results.
+You don't have to do anything special to prepare your child for a wound drainage culture.
+But tell the doctor about any antibiotics or other medicine your child is taking or has taken recently, as this can affect the results.

-- The most common method involves pressing the tip of a sterile cotton swab into the wound and gently rotating it to collect a sample.
+- If the wound is open, they can press the tip of a cotton swab into the wound and gently rotate it to collect a sample.

-- Another method is withdrawing pus or fluid from the wound with a syringe and a small needle.
-This is called needle aspiration.
+- If the wound is closed, they can withdraw fluid or pus from the wound with a syringe and a small needle.
+This is called .

 - The skin over an abscess might need to be cut to reach the pus inside.
 This is known as incision and drainage.
 The cut is usually small.

-The culture sample will be placed in a special container and sent to a laboratory where it will be observed for 2 days to see if any germs grow.
+The person who did the test will place the culture sample in a special container and send it to a laboratory.
+There, it will be observed to see if any germs grow.

-A technician with expertise in interpreting culture samples will look at any germ growth under a microscope and may run some chemical tests, then report the results to your child's doctor, who review the results with you.
+A technician will report the results to your child's doctor, who will review the results with you.
 If nothing significant grows, the culture is called "negative."
 If a germ that can cause infection grows, the culture is "positive."

-Results aren't available to the patient or family at the time of the test, and are usually ready in 2 days, because it takes time for the germs to grow.
-Some less common kinds of germs grow slowly and may take several weeks to become obvious in the container.
+Results aren't available to the patient or family at the time of the test.
+It usually takes about 2 days for the germs to grow.
+Some less common kinds of germs grow slowly and may take several weeks to be seen.

-If the wound looks infected or your child looks ill, the doctor may start treatment before the final results are ready.
-Treatment will be based on the most likely cause of infection, but can be revised to be specific for the germ found when the culture is completed and the most effective treatment has been determined.
+If the wound looks infected or your child looks ill, the doctor may start treatment before the test results are ready.
+Doctors base their treatment decisions on the most likely cause of infection, but they can change the treatment if needed when the test results come back.

 A wound drainage culture is a safe procedure.
 There may be some mild bleeding after the wound is swabbed or the skin is cut.
 Most of the time, there are no complications.

 If you have questions about the wound drainage culture, contact your doctor.
-You can also talk to the nurse or doctor performing the procedure right before it's done.
+Before the test, you can talk to the nurse or doctor who will do the procedure.